Academic Program Review Policy

 All materials for academic program review are available on the IRE website, including templates for the self-study, external review, internal review, action plan, and timeline.

-This policy is communicated via Senior Staff, Academic Advisory Council, and the University Policy Page.
+This policy is distributed via the Academic Advisory Council and the University Policies webpage.
 IRE will contact departments as needed to initiate the academic program review.